A Look at the Finances Behind the Miami Heat’s Success

 Micky Arison was one of five NBA owners who voted against the current Collective Bargaining Agreement back in December of 2011.
 It was mostly a symbolic move – he knew the agreement would pass either way.
 But the point that Arison was making was clear: the harshest elements of the new contract, the more penal luxury tax system and the new revenue sharing model, were clearly aimed directly at the Miami Heat.

 The lockout having ended, the season was spared and the Heat went on to win its first, and now its second, championship of the Big Three era.
 Heat fans have thus far been spoiled by Arison’s willingness to spend his way into ensuring the future is bright in Miami.
-But the day of reckoning the league had envisioned for the Heat is now upon us, and Pat Riley and crew had better be prepared.
+But the day of reckoning the league had envisioned for the Heat is now upon us.

 Player salaries, when combined with luxury tax obligations, can get quite expensive for a title contender such as the Heat.
 Revenue sharing obligations only increase that financial burden.